Inventory Tracking Guide

 3 ways ShipBob can improve your inventory tracking

 Any ecommerce company can have the best marketing campaign in history but will fall flat with consumers if they fail to live up to their shipping expectations.
 In order to meet customer expectations around deliveries, ShipBob helps merchants set the proper inventory and retail fulfilment strategy in place.

 1. Faster deliveries to capture more sales

-Beyond ensuring that you meet customer expectations, ShipBob helps turn logistics from a cost center to a revenue-driver.
-For example, ShipBob’s 2-Day Express Shipping in the US helps you compete with the largest players in the industry by offering equally speedy deliveries.
+Beyond ensuring that you meet customer expectations, ShipBob helps turn logistics from a cost centre to a revenue-driver.
+For example, ShipBob’s 2-Day Express Shipping Program helps you compete with the largest players in the industry by offering equally speedy deliveries.

 2. Cost-effective inventory management